aaronmams/jekyll-now/_posts/2017-09-06-Three plots for Wednesday.md

 If you're sitting there thinking, *this seems like a complicated issue, there's probably more to the relationship between corporate taxation and employment and wages then can be exhaustively examined in a few plots showing correlations over time*, I don't blame you.
 And you're probably right.
 This probably is a complex issue.
 It probably does warrant a deeper dive than just appropriating some plots from the St. Louis Fed's macroeconomic database.

-But if you were inclined to think, *Yeah man, cut corporate taxes, give them more money and they'll hire more people.
-Easy peesy lemon squeezy* then you probably need to have come-to-Jesus with some basic facts about our economy:
+But if you were inclined to think,

+*Yeah man, cut corporate taxes, give them more money and they'll hire more people.
+Easy peesy lemon squeezy*

+then you probably need to have a come-to-Jesus with some basic facts about our economy:

 Between 2000 and 2016,